Tanmay000009/AnonyMUST/Readme.md

 ## Accomplishments that we're proud of
 We've made a fully functional and deployed web app which we aimed at.
 On our web app, anyone can be a whistleblower, provided they have metamask and few Wei's on rinkby test network, as well as the information provided by them, can be seen on our portal and functionality of verifying it is added as well.
-Note: For verifiers, they might be seeing different information at first as we only allow verifiers to see 1 information at a time, and no new information unless they have provided a verdict on the current one.
+Note: For verifiers, if you submitted some information and want to go and check for the same on verifying portal, you might be seeing different information at first as we only allow verifiers to see 1 information at a time, and no new information unless they have provided a verdict on the current one.
+Once you provide verdict on all the previous ones, which were already in database, you'll also be able to see the information you submitted.

 ## What we learned
 We learnt about integrating smart contracts using the Web3 library.
 Also, we learnt about deploying smart contracts on remix platform.